 Going to University is one of the biggest changes in your life.
-It signifies becoming an adult, moving on to a brighter future and achieving your goals.
+It signifies becoming an adult, moving into student accommodation and achieving your goals.
 You’ll also have to face challenges along the way.
 To help you with those hurdles, we’ve selected seven of the best websites you can use for advice.

 1. Bright Knowledge

 This website covers everything from student life to education and careers.
 It is particularly useful for students who have recently started their studies or are looking to apply.
 However, there are plenty of useful sections for current Undergrads including advice on work experience and study support.